 Quasi-continuous Distributed sensing (optical fiber line used in a system) utilizes Fiber Bragg Gratings (FBGs), which have been employed as sensing elements where dense (closely-spaced) sensing points are required, and the FBGs are multiplexed with various methods.

-The Petrochemical/ Energy sector currently holds onto the 1st-place market share position; however, the Civil Engineering/Construction application is set to take-over the lead, going into the year 2023.
+The Petrochemical/ Energy sector currently holds onto the 1st-place market share position; however, the Civil Engineering/Construction application is set to take over the lead, going into the year 2023.
 The Civil Engineering/ Construction sector, which includes continuous- and quasi-continuous distributed fiber sensors used in Structural Health Monitoring (SHM) as well as other concerns in buildings, roadways, railways, bridges, tunnels, towers, and other structures, is also forecast for strong growth.
 Inspection and quality control frequently constitute the largest portion of production costs for many industries.
-There is a growing need for reducing “false alarms” by improved measurement solutions, which offer higher precision, speed and accuracy and provide better in-process measurement of moving objects, resulting in lower costs for better products.
-The Military/Aerospace/Security is a strong user of security boundary sensors, and aircraft measurement sensors.
+There is a growing need for reducing “false alarms” by improved measurement solutions, which offer higher precision, speed, and accuracy and provide a better in-process measurement of moving objects, resulting in lower costs for better products.
+The Military/Aerospace/Security is a strong user of security boundary sensors and aircraft measurement sensors.

 The Manufacturing/ Factory segment tends to favor point (local) sensors instead of distributed fiber systems.
 Also, the Biomedical/ Science sector is currently a relatively minor user, in terms of consumption value, since the length of optical fiber is (very) short versus the other applications; therefore the average selling prices for the distributed continuous fiber optic sensor systems are low compared to the larger (longer length of optical fiber) distributed continuous fiber optic sensor systems used in other applications.